How Often Do Driverless Vehicles Have Accidents?

 The number of ADS-related crashes differs between companies.
 NHTSA data from July 2021 to April 2025, updated in May 2025, shows the following:

 As companies continue developing self-driving technology, the benefits of fully automated automobiles become increasingly clear, offering exciting possibilities for the future of transportation.
 Still, safety remains a serious concern until the systems become fully dependable.
-If a crash involves a driverless car, injury attorneys can help injured individuals understand their legal options, sort out who may be responsible, and pursue compensation.
+If a crash involves a driverless car, injury attorneys can help injured individuals understand their legal options, work to identify potentially responsible parties, and pursue compensation in accordance with California law.

 Key Risk Factors For Driverless Vehicle Accidents